EOSC-synergy/wp2-links/storage.md

         unused storage.
 Typically there is a quota for your VO, that you don't want to exceed.
 The limit is typically in Gigabytes (maybe houndreds, but not Terabytes).

+- **Permanent storage**: Permanent storage is available for longer term.
+Here we have two different subtypes that can be differentiated by the location of access to it:
+  - Local Permanent storage: This storage is closely attached to a computing resource.
+Examples are
+    - NFS, GPFS, Lustre

+  - Global Permanent storage: This type is independent of the location and of the computing infrastructure.
+Examples are
+    - S3, SWIFT
+    - WebDav, Nextcloud
+    - GridFTP
+    - SCP

+  Of course, local storage can be made available via protocols as global storage.

+- User-defined storage: Using Volatile and Permanent storage, thematic services can dynamically create storage infrastructures on top of lower level storages.
+Examples include for example a virtual ceph cluster.
+  This storage is out of scope for WP2.